Pucklechurch: History

-The parish is rich in archaeological and historic assets, from a Bronze Age barrow cemetery on Shortwood Hill to the remains of a World War II barrage balloon depot.
+The parish has archaeological and historic assets including a Bronze Age barrow cemetery on Shortwood Hill and the remains of a World War II barrage balloon depot.
 The earliest human activity in this area dates to the prehistoric period and archaeological evidence suggests it was inhabited during Roman times.
-It was of national importance in the Anglo-Saxon world being situated on the edge of the Kingswood Forest.
-By the mid AD 900s it was a substantial Saxon settlement and Royal administrative centre with a minster church.
+It was of national importance in the Anglo-Saxon world, being situated on the edge of the Kingswood Forest.
+By the mid 900s it was a substantial Saxon settlement and royal administrative centre with a minster church.

 Murder of King Edmund AD 946

 The Anglo-Saxon Chronicle states that King Edmund I was murdered at Pucklechurch, in 946: "A.D.
 946. This year King Edmund died, on St. Augustine's mass day.
 That was widely known, how he ended his days: that Leof or Liofa stabbed him at Pucklechurch."

 The name of the settlement comes from the Saxon which means 'Pucela's church'.

-An area listed behind the Star Inn is thought to be the site of the King's lodge or palace but as yet no archaeological evidence has been uncovered that supports this assertion.
+An area listed behind the Star Inn is thought to be the site of the king's lodge or palace, but as yet no archaeological evidence has been uncovered that supports this assertion.
 In 950 King Eadred gave land (at Pucelancyrcan) to the Abbey of Glastonbury.

 Domesday Book

-The Domesday Book of 1086 records this land as belonging to St. Mary's church, which was in Glastonbury Abbey's grounds.
+The Domesday Book of 1086 records this land as belonging to St Mary's church, which was in Glastonbury Abbey's grounds.
 It notes: